gameraccoon/scripter/README.md

 [![Builds and tests](https://github.com/gameraccoon/scripter/actions/workflows/rust.yml/badge.svg)](https://github.com/gameraccoon/scripter/actions/workflows/rust.yml)

-A small and lightweight GUI tool for automation of.. well, of automation.
+A simple and lightweight GUI tool for automation of.. well, of automation.

 - Have a lot of scripts that you run daily?
 - Wish there was something nicer than `script1.sh && script2.sh` to run scripts in a sequence?